 Pre-professional Advisement Coordinator

-English Equivalency Letter
+English Equivalency Letters

-ENGLISH EQUIVALENCY LETTER--For students applying to graduate programs which require verification that First Year Seminar (FYS) and First Year Seminar Honors (FYSH) courses are English-based composition courses.
+English Equivalency Letter--English Equivalency Letter (for students who graduated prior to Spring 2017) For students applying to graduate programs which require verification that First Year Seminar (FYS) and First Year Seminar Honors (FYSH) courses are English-based composition courses.